Gustavo (footballer, born 1982): Club career

 In July 2002 Gustavo moved abroad for the first time in his career, joining Levski Sofia.
 In January of the following year he moved to Dynamo Moscow, but failed to make an appearance for the latter.

 In July 2003, Gustavo returned to Brazil and signed for Goiás, but his only campaign ended with only one match.
 He subsequently agreed a deal with Ponte Preta in 2004, appearing regularly.

 In June 2005, he signed an 18-month contract with Série B side CRB.
 He made his debut on 8 July, starting in a 3–0 loss against Portuguesa.

 Gustavo appeared in only nine league matches in the season, however, and scored a brace in a 3–2 away loss against Ituano.
 In November, with his side already out of the competition, he was loaned to Série C club Coruripe until December, but did not play.

 In 2006 Gustavo joined Série A side Paraná.
 On 18 December 2006, after appearing in 34 matches for the club, he signed a two-and-a-half-year contract with Schalke 04.

-However, Gustavo refused to play for the German club despite signing the contract, alleging a desire to remain in his homeland due to personal reasons.
+However, Gustavo refused to play for the German club despite signing the contract, alleging a desire to remain in his homeland for personal reasons.
 In April 2007, his registration rights was owned by a company, Traffic, and he was assigned to Desportivo Brasil, being subsequently loaned to Palmeiras on 1 May 2007.

 Gustavo won the 2008 Campeonato Paulista with Verdão, and signed a contract extension in August, with his deal running until 31 December 2011 and the loan until 31 December 2009.
 On 29 January 2009, his loan was cut short, and he moved to Cruzeiro hours later, in a season-loan, with a 20% percentage if the player was sold during his spell at Raposa.